abapGit/abapGit/docs/settings-background-mode.md

 ---
 title: Background Mode
-category: other
+category: repo settings
-order: 80
+order: 40
 ---

+## Background Mode

 abapGit can pull or push in background mode.
 This setting has to be activated on the repository-level.

-### Activating Background Mode
 * Navigate to a repository, go to the repository settings and select "Background":

 ![](img/background_setting_1.png)